SAP-samples/hana-xsa-calculation-view-anonymity/README.md

 ## How to obtain support

 Search for your error message in [answers.sap.com](https://answers.sap.com/index.html).
 If you are the first one with the problem, create a new question.
 Remember to include the following details so we can provide support:
 - What you are doing
 - The error messages
 - Screenshots of the problem
 - The environment you are using (Cloud or on-premise?
 Version?)
 - Steps you have tried to solve the problem that failed

+If you believe you have found a bug in the current repository, please create a bug report instead.

 ## License
 Copyright (c) 2018 SAP SE or an SAP affiliate company.
 All rights reserved.